Safeguarding Policy

 • Be aware of the needs of vulnerable groups, identify and action for all identified;

-• Provide education to children about safeguarding issues;
+• Provide education to pupils about safeguarding issues;

-• Ensure the child’s wishes and feelings are taken into account in respect to individual matters as well as safeguarding generally;
+• Ensure the pupil’s wishes and feelings are taken into account in respect to individual matters as well as safeguarding generally;

-• Undertake an annual audit of safeguarding, using the Safeguarding Self Evaluation audit tool (or similar) which will be shared with the Governing Body leading to appropriate actions to ensure that the school is meeting all the requirements in line with national guidance, legislation and Pan Dorset Safeguarding Children Partnership;
+• Undertake an annual audit of safeguarding, using the Safeguarding Self Evaluation audit tool (or similar) which will be shared with the Governing Body leading to appropriate actions to ensure that the school is meeting all the requirements in line with national guidance, legislation and BCP Safeguarding Children Partnership;

 • Undertake a safeguarding report for the Governing Body at least annually and to review the Safeguarding Policy annually.